-How To Better Your Life With An Online Stress Test
+How To Improve Mental Health With An Online Stress Test

 What is stress?

 Stress can be defined as the way your body is programmed to handle a threat.
-In our primitive days, stress was generally the fight or flight mechanism that was present whenever there was a need to get food, fight against a warring tribe, or address a threat.
+In our primitive days, stress generally produced the fight or flight mechanism whenever there was a need to get food, fight against a warring tribe, or address a threat.

 Your nervous system typically handles a threat by releasing adrenaline, cortisol, and other stress hormones.
 These can prepare your body for an emergency.
 You may have a faster heartbeat, higher blood pressure, shallow breathing, heightened senses, and other physical changes that can get your body moving and speed up your reaction time and focus.